azdavis/millet/README.md

 - Check out the [blog post][blog] introducing the project.
 - Refer to the [manual][] for information about setup, usage, and features.
+- See the full [documentation][] for other information, like explanations for diagnostics and project policies.

 ## Warning